cartalyst/sentry/docs/users/addGroup.md

 ----------

-Assign a group to a user.
+Assigns a group to a user.

 Parameters          | Type                | Default             | Required            | Description
 :------------------ | :------------------ | :------------------ | :------------------ | :------------------